D33PBLU3/Tabu-Search/README.md

 only make sure that the structure of the algorithm is the same.

-The most important thing about the code is that i use QT libs, if you doesn't want use them, just change all the cdouts to normals couts and also change the Qlists to c++ standard vectors.
+The most important thing about the code is that i use QT libs, if you doesn't want use them change  cdouts to your way of write on files or just print on the console ,also change the Qlists to c++ standard vectors.

 Please give me all the possible feedback, i'll appreciate it.